seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

 In this task, you will create a Management Group via the Azure portal.

 #### Pre-requisites for this task

-If you don't have an Azure subscription, create a free account before you begin by clicking [here](https://azure.microsoft.com/en-us/free/).
+An Azure account.
 Any Azure AD user in the tenant can create a management group without the management group write permission assigned to that user if hierarchy protection isn't enabled.
 This new management group becomes a child of the Root Management Group or the default management group and the creator is given an "Owner" role assignment.
 Management group service allows this ability so that role assignments aren't needed at the root level.
 No users have access to the Root Management Group when it's created.
 To avoid the hurdle of finding the Azure AD Global Admins to start using management groups, we allow the creation of the initial management groups at the root level.

 #### Steps: